 3. Which counties are available for distant placements?

-When you attend student teaching orientation, if you have an interest in doing a distant placement, you will be asked to complete a form if you are interested in doing a distant placement and indicate which counties you are interested in for internship.
+When you attend student teaching orientation, if you have an interest in doing a distant placement, you will be asked to complete a form and indicate which counties you are interested in for the internship.
 The Student Teaching Office, in consultation with the departmental representative, decides which counties have enough requests to justify making arrangements for placements.
-All students requesting distant placements are emailed the list of counties available and asked to reply by email as to their interest.
+All students requesting distant placements are emailed whether or not the county they have requested has been approved for them to intern.